 6. Practice Great Oral Hygiene

-Where usually, some bacteria, food and plaque would be rinsed away by your saliva, that won't happen when you have your clear aligners in.
-To keep your teeth squeaky clean and reduce your risk of decay and cavities, you'll need to brush and floss each time you remove your aligners to eat or drink anything other than water.
+To maintain clean and healthy teeth, and reduce the risk of decay and cavities, it's essential to brush and floss each time you remove your aligners to eat or drink anything other than water.

 7. Change to New Aligners at Bedtime

-If you find you're feeling some discomfort when you first switch sets of aligners, a good hack may be to switch them at night, so you can sleep through those first few hours.
-Taking an over-the-counter pain medication such as ibuprofen or acetaminophen before bed may also work well.
+If you experience discomfort when you switch sets of aligners, try this helpful tip: switch them at night and sleep through the initial hours.
+Taking an over-the-counter pain reliever like ibuprofen or acetaminophen before bed can also provide relief.

 8. Wear Your Aligners for 22 Hours Each Day